CFHistory/cs470prngs/README.md

 Repository for group project for CS 470 of Spring 2019

 LIST OF FILES
+	EarlySemester - this folder contains all of the files from deliverables throughout the semester Monte Carlo Simulation Writeup.docx - our formal project proposal PRNG_PosterRoughDraft.pptx- our final poster
+		discussion.pdf - Our initial idea proposal
+		survey.txt - a mid-project survey
-	TestSuite- this folder contains all of the files needed to test the output of a PRNG algorithm ThreeFry- this folder contains all of the files needed to run the threefry PRNG algorithm results- this folder is where all the results from running generatevalues.sh and runtests.sh are placed Makefile- this Makefile handles making lcg, middlesquare, monteStock and monteDarts README.md- this file!
+	TestSuite- this folder contains all of the files needed to test the output of a PRNG algorithm Makefile- this makefile handles creating the prng_a executable prng_a.c - this is the c file for our testing executable, which runs a comprehensive test on a text file containing values that it is provided.
+See RUNNING OUR TEST SUITE below for specific directions. repetition.c - this is the c file for the repetition test functionality repetition.h - this is the header file for the repetition test funcitonality ThreeFry- this folder contains all of the files needed to run the threefry PRNG algorithm features - this folder contains dependencies for Threefry, which were provided from the random123 repository referred to in our works cited.
+		Makefile - this makefile creates our threefry_par and threefry_ser executables ThreeFry Basic Use- provided by random123, details how to use threefry array.h - a header file from random123 that facilitates threefry threefry.h - a header file from random123 that facilitates threefry threefry_par.c - the c file for the threefry parallel implementation threefry_ser.c - the c file for the threefry serial implementation results- this folder is where all the results from running generatevalues.sh and runtests.sh are placed dartresults- this folder contains specific results for the monteDarts program There are a large number of value and result file in this folder, the syntax of these files is detailed later in the GENERATING VALUES section.
+We have provided an example testing suite as an example of how our testing suite works, but it is recommended to generate a fresh set of values.
+	Makefile- this Makefile handles making lcg, middlesquare, monteStock and monteDarts README.md- this file!
 	dartsLAb.c- the original darts Lab file which our Darts Monte Carlo file was based on